syncfusion-content/xamarin.android-docs/xamarin-android/SfImageEditor/ToolbarCustomization.md

 ## Adding HeaderToolbarItem

-`HeaderToolbarItem` is palced on top of the image editor and you can customize header toolbar item with the help of `Icon` and `Text` properties.
+`HeaderToolbarItem` is placed on top of the image editor and you can customize the header toolbar item using the `Icon` and `Text` properties.

 {% highlight C# %}